 To better picture the absurdity, imagine the road network which covers the entire Los Angeles metro area.
 Now imagine that an accident occurs at the intersection of Santa Monica Blvd and North Highland Ave.
 As traffic begins to back up and cause ever-growing difficulties, the transit authority decides to switch all the traffic lights of the entire LA metro area to green for a little bit longer (say an extra 10 seconds).
 This of course does nothing to alleviate the pinpoint accident that occurred on Santa Monica Blvd.

 This is roughly analogous to using an SSRI medication across the entire brain to block the reuptake of some neurotransmitter (say, serotonin) to incorrectly alleviate the asynchronous firing of a few neurons at a very specific point in a large-scale network (say, the orbitofrontal cortex).
+(Psychiatrists have become increasingly aware of the poor efficacy of SSRIs and similar medications for at least the last two decades.)
 The same is mostly true for CBT (Cognitive Behavioral Therapy), i.e. … the idea that talking about issues can permanently alter deeply laid neural networks that no longer display plasticity (for the most part) say, in a 45-year-old.
 The small gains that are seen due to CBT therapy are likely due to the placebo effect.
 Of course, SSRI medications and CBT are better than the crude tools of a century before, but I suspect that history will look back almost as unkindly on such treatments as it does phrenology, ice baths, and lobotomies.

 The need for any treatment also calls into question the nature of “normality.”
 How does one define “normal” global states for the mind (as opposed to the brain).
 The Hippocratic Oath and good practice dictate that psychic pain of any subjective nature is abnormal and worthy of relief.
 However, until the last few hundred years, the normal conscious states for humanity were often intimately acquainted with stress, physical toil, uncertainty, disease, and limited lifespan.
 Just the realization that death approaches for everyone and is final must place some stress upon any psyche.
 Sadly, distress is actually a common phase of mental cognition.
 I know of no one who has never felt its presence at some time in their life.
 To mimic the adage that there can be no good without evil, does not distress to some degree mean that the absence of it makes the temporary state of happiness that much more cherished?
 (Let me be clear though, this viewpoint does not mean that psychic pain is not a serious condition or should not be treated immediately.)